Molly Pitcher Stakes

 The Molly Pitcher Stakes is an American Thoroughbred horse race raced annually during the last week of August at Monmouth Park in Oceanport, New Jersey.
 The race is open to fillies and mares, age three and up, over one and one-sixteenth miles on the dirt.
-This Grade III event currently carries a purse of $100,000.
+This Grade II event currently carries a purse of $100,000.

+In 1951, the Molly Pitcher was the first race in the United States ever to be televised in color.

 The Molly Pitcher was reduced from a Grade II to a Grade III event in 2015 and had its purse lowered.

-In 1951, the Molly Pitcher was the first race in the United States ever to be televised in color.
+The event would be upgraded back to Grade II in 2026.